vmware-tanzu-labs/educates-training-platform/docs/index.rst

 Users doing a workshop are provided access to a dashboard in their web browser combining a shell environment with the workshop content, including any custom tools required for the workshop.
 The dashboard can also optionally embed slide content, an IDE (Theia), a web console for accessing the Kubernetes cluster (Kubernetes dashboard, OpenShift web console, or Octant), and other custom web applications.

-**Note that this documentation is in active development as we work towards a first official release.
-Not all functionality provided by eduk8s has been documented, so don't assume this is all there is.
-There is lots of goodies not fully documented yet and more in development.**

 .. toctree::
   :maxdepth: 2
   :caption: Project Details: